 I am still tinged with a mix of sadness and jealousy when I see pregnant women.
 Six months on though, I can finally talk about it without welling up, and I thank my lucky stars every day.
 I like to think that fate must have played a hand and that somebody was looking over me that day.

 I wanted to share my story so that other mums and dads going through something similar know that all these emotions – the shock, guilt, anxiety, grief, fear and sadness – are all very normal and that you should never apologise for feeling them.
 Don’t let anyone make you feel bad for feeling any of these things.

 I’ve known two friends who have lost their babies at or after birth and I’ve watched their pain.
 I have perspective and know just how blessed I am to have mine and I tell her every day.
 However having a premature baby is life changing and although these feelings will pass or at least lessen, it might take a lot of time.
 Your memories might not be as they were supposed to be but those first touches and cuddles, even with all the wires, are arguably even more special.

-If you have been affected by any of the issues raised in this post, please call our free helpline for support on 0500 618 140.
+If you have been affected by any of the issues raised in this post, please call our the Bliss helpline for support.